Little Ships of Dunkirk: Legacy

 The phrase "Dunkirk spirit" is still used to describe courage and solidarity in adversity.

 The Association of Dunkirk Little Ships (ADLS) is an association for owners of Dunkirk Little Ships, founded in 1965.
 The Association organises a memorial crossing of Little Ships to Dunkirk every five years, escorted by the Royal Navy.
-Its flag is the St George's Cross defaced with the arms of Dunkirk flown from the jack staff, known as the Dunkirk Jack.
+Its flag is the St George's Cross defaced with the arms of Dunkirk.
 The 2020 Return was postponed with the hope that the fleet would cross instead in May 2021 but the ADLS had to cancel the visit due to the effect of the COVID-19 pandemic on the plans of the authorities in Dunkirk.

 The Dunkirk Little Ships Restoration Trust is a registered charity established in 1993 to preserve and restore Dunkirk Little Ships.
 Its collection includes the steam tug ST Challenge, a vessel in the National Historic Fleet.

 At least twelve actual Little Ships were used in the 2017 film Dunkirk.